Nonlinear phase synchronization and the role of spacing in shell models

 \subsubsection{Inverse energy cascade in an elongated helical shell model}

-A particular case of Helical interactions, represented by triads of the type $(-,+,+)$ or $(+,-,-)$, i.e. the class SM2, is known to drive inverse cascade for sufficiently elongated triads.
-The critical level of elongation at which the direction of energy transfer changes as first predicted by Waleffe \citep{waleffe:92}, occurring at t $p/k=0.278$ (assuming $p<k<q$) , was numerically confirmed with an elongated helical shell model \citep{depietro:15}, which can apparently, also be justified using arguments based on the conservation of pseudo-invariants \citep{rathmann:2017}.
+A particular class of Helical interactions, represented by triads of the type $(-,+,+)$ or $(+,-,-)$, i.e. the SM2, is known to drive an inverse cascade for sufficiently elongated triads.
+The critical elongation, at which the direction of energy transfer changes, (i.e. $p/k=0.278$, assuming $p<k<q$) was first predicted by Waleffe \citep{waleffe:92}, later confirmed with an elongated helical shell model \citep{depietro:15}, and can apparently, also be justified using arguments based on the conservation of pseudo-invariants \citep{rathmann:2017} in a single triad.